andrejbaran/apns-ms/README.md

 ### Expired device tokens endpoint

-You can set URI for this endpoint by providing command line argument `--expired-devices-endpoint`
+You can set URI for this endpoint by providing command line argument `--expired-devices-endpoint="/{my-expired-uri}"`

 This endpoint accepts GET requests.
 Response includes a json encoded list of expired device tokens if there where any new since the last check.